 Should I only work with agencies that offer fair extra-time pay?

 Not necessarily actually.
-If you’re a travel nurse that picks up a lot of extra shifts then this is something for you to seriously consider.
+If you’re a travel ultrasound tech, echo tech, radiology tech, lab tech, or respiratory therapist that picks up a lot of extra shifts then this is something for you to seriously consider.
 But there are so many contracts out there that don’t even allow us to work extra shifts, and so this negotiating tool is not even relevant for those contracts.
 And there are some agencies who have incredible access to locations and hospitals that you might want.
 If you make this a non-negotiable, you’ll be limiting your opportunities.
 Only make this a non-negotiable for the contracts that you know you’re going to want to pick up extra shifts AND where the contract even allows you to pick up extra shifts.

 My recruiter acted like they had no clue what I was talking about!?